Luke Percival – Manager in the Spotlight

 I started working in sales straight after college when I was around 17 years old.
-My first job was at a broadband company and then I worked in different car dealerships, both private and commercial.
-I didn’t have much luck in the last two companies I worked for, one was broken into and had all the stock taken and the second one went bankrupt so in my mid-twenties I found myself back where I had started: living with a friend without any money!
-I was engaged and had a wedding to pay for, so I decided to move away from the car industry.
-I wanted more than a job, I was looking for a career and it needed to be something that would leave me financially better off.
+My first job was at a broadband company, and then I worked in different car dealerships, both private and commercial.
+I didn’t have much luck in the last two companies I worked for, one was broken into and had all the stock taken, and the second went bankrupt, so in my mid-twenties, I found myself back where I had started living with a friend without any money!
+In addition, I was engaged and had a wedding to pay for, so I decided to move away from the car industry.
+I wanted more than a job, I was looking for a career and needed something that would leave me financially better off.

-My brother-in-law had worked in recruitment for over ten years, and recommended I give it a try.
-I interviewed at a couple companies but could see right away that some, e.g. medical recruitment, weren’t for me.
+My brother-in-law had worked in recruitment for over ten years and recommended I give it a try.
+I interviewed at a couple of companies but could see right away that some, e.g. medical recruitment, wasn’t for me.
 I was offered a place at Whitehall, and the rest is history!

 What do you like the most about your job?

 I like that it’s an ethical form of sales.
-In car sales, you are likely to be more successful in a negotiation with people who have less experience in trading.
+In car sales, you are likely to be more successful in negotiation with people with less trading experience.
 An experienced dealer will always get more for their car than someone who is selling their first car.
 That doesn’t seem right.
-In recruitment on the other hand, it’s a win-win situation: the client is looking for a candidate, the candidate is looking for a job.
+In recruitment on the other hand, it’s a win-win situation: the client is looking for a candidate, and the candidate is looking for a job.

 What do you like the most about Whitehall?

-I’ve got a lot of love for Whitehall, I’ve never worked for anyone who gives so much back.
-I like the work hard play hard ethos – put the effort in and you’ll get the rewards.
-I like the fact that if you follow the paths that we set out, and you work hard, you will see results.
+I’ve got a lot of love for Whitehall.
+I’ve never worked for anyone who gives so much back.
+I like the work-hard-play-hard ethos – put the effort in, and you’ll get the rewards.
+I like that if you follow the paths we set out and work hard, you will see results.

 What is unique about your team?